Last Updated: March 26, 2026

 - Large shrimp species like Amano shrimp, which may bully them

-Keep in mind that even “peaceful” fish can be a problem if they’re significantly larger.
+Even “peaceful” fish can be a problem if they’re significantly larger.
 A fish doesn’t have to be aggressive to eat a 0.8-inch tank mate.
 If it fits in the mouth, it’s food.

 Breeding